 Ingredients

-- 2 pounds fresh mushrooms white, brown cremini or combination
+- 2 pounds fresh mushrooms white, brown or combination

-- 2 tablespoons butter, dairy or plant-based or sub coconut or olive oil
+- 2 tablespoons dairy butter or plant-based butter or extra virgin olive oil

-- 1 cup thinly sliced leek 1 large leek
+- 1 ½ cups thinly sliced leek 1 large leek, light part only

 - 1 cup finely chopped onion 1 medium onion

-- 4 cups low sodium chicken or vegetable broth preferably homemade
+- 3 cups low sodium chicken or vegetable broth

 Instructions